top of page

 • learner-centred facilitation styles

-• clear language and design (CLAD)
+• clear language & design (CLAD)

 • self-care/community care